Mohammed-a-ali01/Project-3---Data-Visualization-/README.md

 ### Querying our data base to create the visualizations using Plotly, Python Code, Pandas and Dash.

 - The data base was query using sqlalchemy.
 In this query 2024 was filtered out, as it was partial.
+- Create the Dash APP to show the three visalizations as a Dashboard.
+- A dropdown menu is used to select the year the user wants to see.

 ## Ethical Considerations